The Church of Jesus – Offices, Duties and Organization

 Regarding the duties of the elders, we can read the following in the Book of Acts:

 16 For Paul had decided to sail past Ephesus… 17 Now from Miletus he sent to Ephesus and called the elders of the church to come to him.
 18 And when they came to him, he said to them: … 28 Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.
-(Acts 20:16‑28 ESV; evidence concerning the duties of the elders are highlighted in dark blue)
+(Acts 20:16‑28 ESV; evidence concerning the duties of the elders are highlighted in dark brown)

 Paul sent for the elders (verse 17); here, the Greek word “presbýteros” stands for the elders.
 In verse 28, he called them overseers (Greek “epískopos”).
 Also, in Paul’s letter to Titus, the terms “elders” and “overseers” are used synonymously: “elders” in verse 5 and “overseers” in verse 7 of the first chapter.
 The two words have exactly the same meaning.
 The term “elder” comes from Jewish and the official title “overseer” from Greek civil life.